bcgov/digital-trust-toolkit/agents/bc-gov-traction-agent.md

 # Primary Document
 ## Introduction
+This governance document outlines the use and policies for the Government of British Columbia Enterprise Traction Service.
+This service enables **agents** in the BC Government to perform verifiable credential exchange actions by means of an API connected to existing line-of-business applications.
+There are methods for managing connections, issuing credentials, holding credentials and verifying presentations.

 This governance framework document has been developed in accordance with the [Trust Over IP's Governance Metamodel Specification](https://trustoverip.org/permalink/ToIP-Governance-Metamodel-Specification-V1.0-2021-12-21.pdf).
-This framework has been developed by the Mines Digital Trust team as an example Layer 2 governance framework for the Traction Showcase example (Alice/Faber/Acme).

 ## Terminology and Notation
 [Glossary - General Trust over IP Terms](https://trustoverip.github.io/toip/glossary)